Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of symplectic matrices

 where $Ch, Sh$ are $n\times n$ diagonal matrices with $\cosh, \sinh$ values of $\theta_1, \dots, \theta_n$. \end{theorem}

 Observe that the matrix $\diag({G}, {G^{-T}})$ is a block diagonal symplectic matrix.
-The immediate corollary is again obtained by the left folding, $S\mapsto S^TS$. \begin{corollary} For any symmetric positive definite symplectic matrix $A$, we have the following factorization:
+The immediate corollary is again obtained by the left folding, $S\mapsto S^TS$.
+The symplectic Cholesky factorization \cite{gama2006symplectic} guarantees the left folding of Theorem \ref{thm:F15real} to cover the whole set of symmetric positive definite symplectic matrices.